-Research is needed to understand effects of screening and treatment for dyslipidemia in younger adults.
-As very large, long-term trials would be required to evaluate screening of younger adults in the general population and may not be feasible, initial screening trials might target individuals with a family history of familial hypercholesterolemia or early CHD and initial treatment trials might target persons with highly elevated lipid levels (e.g., due to familial hyperlipidemia could be useful for understanding effects of treatment.65 Trials of delayed versus immediate lipid lowering therapy in younger adults found to have dyslipidemia would also be helpful for understanding the effectiveness of earlier treatment, and studies are needed to understand harms associated with very long-term statin therapy.
+Research is needed to understand the effects of screening for and treatment of dyslipidemia in younger adults.
+As very large, long-term trials would be required to evaluate screening in younger adults in the general population and may not be feasible, initial screening trials might target persons with a family history of familial hypercholesterolemia or early-onset CHD, and initial treatment trials might target persons with highly elevated lipid levels (e.g., due to familial hypercholesterolemia).
+A recently established registry of persons with familial hyperlipidemia could be useful for understanding effects of treatment.
+Trials of delayed versus immediate lipid-lowering therapy in younger adults found to have dyslipidemia would also be helpful for understanding the effectiveness of earlier treatment, and studies are needed to understand the harms associated with very long-term statin therapy.